srinisimhan/wellness_tourism_prediction_app/README.md

 # Wellness Tourism Prediction - MLOps Pipeline

 ## Project Overview
 This project implements a complete MLOps pipeline for predicting customer purchases of wellness tourism packages.
-The system automates data preprocessing, model training, experimentation tracking, and deployment using Hugging Face Spaces with CI/CD via GitHub Actions.
+The system automates data preprocessing, model training, experimentation tracking, bulk testing, and deployment using Hugging Face Spaces with CI/CD via GitHub Actions.

 ## Business Problem
 "Visit with Us" travel company needs to identify potential customers for their new Wellness Tourism Package.
 The manual approach is inefficient and error-prone.
 This solution provides an automated, data-driven system to predict customer purchase likelihood with 94% ROC AUC accuracy.